 Categories

 Use the Syllabus Tool

 The Canvas Syllabus is a convenient location to provide a course description, materials list, and other important information.
 The Syllabus page also includes a calendar and a Course Summary section, which automatically lists assignments and due dates.
-Directions Go to MSU Denver’s Faculty and Staff Hub.
-Click Canvas in the Teaching & Learning section.
-Log in to your Canvas Account.
-Select the Course you’d […]
+Directions The Course Summary is an automatically generated list of assignments and events, organized chronologically by due date or to-do […]

+Categories